qaware/qaware-blog-source/content/posts/getting-started-cwyd.md

 ## What should I use?

-### Full Document vs. Semantic Search: Which is Right for Your RAG Application?

 Choosing between full document and semantic search approaches in a RAG application involves weighing several key considerations.
-Both methods have their pros and cons depending on factors like cost, response time, complexity, and document size.
+Both methods have their pros and cons depending on factors like **cost, response time, complexity, and document size**.
 Here’s a breakdown to help you make the best choice.

 **1. Cost Considerations:**